li6in9muyou/li6in9muyou.github.io/_posts/2023-03-05-distributed-systems.md

 For example, suppose a transaction involves three participants: A, B, and C. The transaction coordinator sends a prepare message to all three participants and then fails before sending a commit or abort message.
 Participants A, B, and C will wait for a timeout period to elapse before aborting the transaction.

+A lot of things can go wrong in these operations, system designers have to prepare their system for various failures.
+In short, there is a lot of acknowledgements and back-and-forth between participants and coordinators, when any reply is not received, the whole operations aborts.
+Participants use Write-Ahead-Log to grantee the transaction will be made before reply to coordinator.

+In short, write a log to persistent storage before doing anything publicly.

+In short, use timeout when holding a lock except you have promise to commit the operation.

+Drawback of two-phrase commit:

+- Many RTT are required.
+- Bottleneck at disk writes.
+- Long lock holding time.

+To achieve high availability with this protocol, one must replicate different parties involved.

 ## atomic commit